-- Where a CAS issued between 24 January 2020 and 31 July 2020 has become invalid because it has expired, or was marked as ‘used’ in an application and the student was unable to travel due to Covid-19, the Home Office will exceptionally consider accepting that same CAS with a new visa application on a case by case basis.
-The CAS will be accepted if the Home Office caseworker is satisfied that the reason the applicant couldn’t previously use it in an application or travel to the UK was due to Covid-19.
+Where a CAS issued between 24 January 2020 and 31 December 2020 has become invalid because it has expired, or was marked as ‘used’ in an application and the student was unable to travel due to Covid-19, the Home Office will exceptionally consider accepting that same CAS with a new visa application on a case by case basis.
+The CAS will be accepted if the Home Office caseworker is satisfied that the reason the applicant couldn’t previously use it in an application or to travel to the UK was due to Covid-19.

 Where a student cannot take an English Language test as the test centre is closed in their home country, can we self-assess the student’s English Language ability ourselves?

-- Yes – But only in relation to pre sessional English courses.
+Yes – but only in relation to pre sessional English courses.

 - A student cannot take the test as a result of the closure of test centres in their country and

 - They need to study a pre sessional course

 If a SELT test centre reopens after a CAS has been assigned under this concession but before the CAS has been used in an application, the student must take a SELT test and the CAS updated accordingly.
 The only exception is if an English Language Test Centre opens less than 7 calendar days before the application was submitted, in which case an applicant can rely on their Higher Education provider's English Language assessment.

 Are there any additional considerations for sponsored students who are under 18?

 Yes - any sponsor currently sponsoring a student aged under 18 on the new Child Student Route (including Tier 4 Child Students) has a continuing duty of care while the child remains under its sponsorship and is in the UK - even if the child has stopped studying.